London Borough of Sutton: Whitehall Gallery, Cheam

 Whitehall is a timber framed and weatherboarded house in the centre of Cheam village.
 It was originally built in about 1500 as a wattle and daub yeoman farmer's house but has been much extended.
 The external weatherboarded appearance dates from the 18th century.
 In the garden there is a medieval well which served an earlier building on the site.
 Now an historic house museum, the building features a period kitchen, and house details from the Georgian, Victorian and Edwardian eras.
 The museum temporarily closed in 2016 to allow for a £1.6m refurbishment of the building.
-It will reopen in 2017 with improved facilities.
+It reopened in 2018 with improved facilities.
+Jill Whitehead, chair of the council's environment and neighbourhood committee, said: "The redevelopment of the Whitehall Museum is of major significance to the borough as it is one of our oldest and most historic buildings."